feralpacket/securecrt-keyword-highlighting/README.md

 # securecrt-keyword-highlighting

-Been meaning to upload these to github.
-My original blog post.
+**New:**

+Starting with SecureCRT version 9.3, the size of the regular expression was increased.

+feralpacket2023.ini will start using longer regular expressions.
+This will allow me to do some consolidation and reduce the number of lines.

+Note, the regular expressions I had been using where up to 256 characters long.  **shrug**

+From SecureCRT_HISTORY.TXT:

+  > - Increased the character limit for keywords from 246 to 2048,
+  >   which allows more complex regular expressions to be specified
+  >  for keyword highlighting.

+**My original blog post.**

 https://feralpacket.org/?p=299

-Updated blog post:
+**Updated blog post.**

 https://feralpacket.org/?p=817

-Contains an updated .ini file that I shared with the Routergods and Art of Network Engineering communities.
+This contains an updated .ini file that I shared with the Routergods and Art of Network Engineering communities.

 http://dentonj.freeshell.org/